 In the course of research and development, procurement, provision, or sale of products and services, the Company and its directors, managerial officers, employees, mandataries, and substantial controllers shall observe applicable laws and regulations and international standards to ensure the transparency of information about, and safety of, its products and services.
-It shall also adopt and publish a policy on the protection of the rights and interests of consumers or other stakeholders, and carry out the policy in its operations, with a view to preventing its products and services from directly or indirectly damaging the rights and interests of consumers or other stakeholders.
+It shall also adopt and publish a policy on the protection of the rights and interests of consumers or other stakeholders, and services from directly or indirectly damaging the rights and interests of consumers or other stakeholders.
 Where there are sufficient facts to determine that the Company's services are likely to pose any hazard to the safety and health of consumers or other stakeholders, the Company shall, in principle, suspend the services immediately.